Exploring the Sustainable Development Goals

 Kids are going to school; they're just not learning anything.Justin Sandefur, Center for Global Development

 The result is a generation of children—even those who have attended years of school—who are illiterate.
-Over 30% of the students who have completed four years of education in Africa still cannot read at the minimum expected standard.19
+Over 100 million youth worldwide have not mastered basic literacy skills.19

 In order to create lasting change in the education sector and raise up the next generation of young leaders, education must be not only available and high quality, but sustainable.